 Others believe that microblading is done in the epidermis or in the membrane between the two layers, and that this is the reason why it fades faster.

 However, if it was done in the epidermis, it would fade very quickly, and frequent touch ups would be required, which is just a waste of money.
-So, microblading should be done in the dermis, but more superficially than the traditional tattoo and it fades faster because of the chemical structure of the pigments and the exposure of the area to sunlight, water, sweat, etc.
+So, microblading should be done in the dermis, but it fades faster than a traditional tattoo because of the chemical structure of the pigments and the exposure of the area to sunlight, water, sweat, etc.

 To Wrap It Up